hovo1990/CIP_Nextflow_on_HPC/examples/nextflow_slurm/README.md

 ## Example 9

-This example will show how to run blastp container using  Apptainer/Singularity Container on CPU nodes.
+This example will show how to run blastp  using  Apptainer/Singularity Container on CPU nodes.
 Inspired by https://pawseysc.github.io/singularity-containers/13-bio-example-host/index.html

 [How to run example](./example9/README.md)